Batillus-class supertanker: Measurements

-The Batillus class had a depth of nearly 36 m from the main deck and a full load draft of 28.5 m, the greatest of any vessel, and slightly greater than the two Globtik Tokyo-class ULCCs.
+The Batillus class had a depth of nearly 36 m from the main deck and a full load draft of 28.5 m, the greatest of any vessel, and slightly greater than the two Globtik Tokyo-class Ultra Large Crude Carriers (ULCCs).

-Unlike Seawise Giant and most other ULCCs, the Batillus-class vessels had twin screws, twin boilers of full size and power, and twin rudders.
+Unlike Seawise Giant and most other ULCCs, the Batillus-class vessels had twin propellers, twin boilers of full size and power, and twin rudders.
 As a result, in the event of an engine or other failure, they could continue operation with the remaining propeller and boiler.